-The Town of Westport will update and re-prioritize the initial outfall and interconnection rankings based on information gathered during dry weather screening.
-The rankings will be updated periodically as dry weather screening information becomes available, and they will be completed within three (3) years of the effective date of the permit (July 1, 2021).
+The Town of Westport has updated and re-prioritized the initial outfall and interconnection rankings based on information gathered during dry weather screening.
+The re-prioritization is due within three (3) years of the effective date of the permit (July 1, 2021), and the prioritization shown in Section 5 reflects this reprioritization.